Federal Funding of NF Research – FAQ’s

 Answer: Through several institutes at NIH and through the Department of Defense.

-Question: When did the Department of Defense start funding NF Research?
+Question: When did the Department of Defense start funding Neurofibromatosis Research??

-Answer: The Congressionally Directed Medical Research Program (CDMRP) was established within the U.S. Army Medical Research and Material Command in 1993.
-The Peer-Reviewed Neurofibromatosis (NF) Research Program (NFRP) was established in 1996.
+Answer: The Congressionally Directed Medical Research Programs (CDMRP) was established within the US Army Medical Research and Material Command in 1993.
+The Peer Reviewed Neurofibromatosis Research Program (NFRP) was established in 1996.